EnnoOstendorf/twinjago/wilco/README.md

 ## Webinterface

 - it is reachable on port 3210 for http, 3211 for https
-- no parameter exports the top directory with all sensors
+- no parameter gives a web interface to filter for id and hourly / daily files
-- **/?ID** exports the directory for the given deviceid
+- the files can directly be accessed and therefore linked with path /archive for hourly, /archive/daily for daily files

 ## Trivia